HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/index.md

 # Performance Sizing Guide for Kubernetes Deployments

 This section provides sizing guides for HCL Digital Experience (DX) Compose rendering scenarios in a Kubernetes configuration.
-The goal of these sizing guides is to identify the optimal Kubernetes configurations for varying levels of DX Compose demands, ranging from small to large setups.
+The goal of these sizing guides is to identify the optimal Kubernetes configurations for small DX Compose setups.
 Additionally, this guide provides tuning recommendations for Kubernetes pods based on their specific workloads, such as rendering-intensive tasks.

 ## Introduction

 In DX Compose performance testing, it is important to determine both DX Compose container sizing and the relationships between the components that make up DX Compose.
-The goal of performance testing is to identify the optimal Kubernetes configurations for varying levels of DX Compose demands, ranging from small to large setups.
 This sizing guidance evaluates configurations supporting 1,000 virtual users for small configuration setup.

 The key performance indicators in these tests are the number of concurrent users, the average response time, and throughput.
-These metrics serve as benchmarks for evaluating the performance of small, medium, and large DX Compose configurations and offer insights into the system's capacity to handle varying loads.
+These metrics serve as benchmarks for evaluating the performance of small DX Compose configurations and offer insights into the system's capacity to handle varying loads.
 This sizing guidance demonstrates how strategic adjustments can result in significant performance improvements.

 The sizing tests examined rendering scenarios for the Web Content Manager (WCM), Digital Asset Management (DAM), and HCL DX Compose pages and portlets.
 The tests were facilitated by rendering setups deployed on AWS/Native-Kubernetes, where Kubernetes is installed directly in Amazon Elastic Cloud Compute (EC2) instances.
 This guide presents a comprehensive overview of the findings, offering guidance for organizations seeking to optimize their DX Compose platforms for peak performance.